Seattle Military Parole In Place Attorneys

 When a foreign national enters the country without permission, they may need a provisional unlawful presence waiver since they cannot adjust their status.
 Unfortunately, getting this waiver can be a long and stressful process.

 For those who are married to military service members, though, there is a way around this complexity.
+The U.S. Citizenship and Immigration Services (USCIS) established military parole in place as a discretionary benefit under its authority in the Immigration and Nationality Act.
+USCIS guidance allows certain family members of U.S. military personnel to request parole in place, which grants them lawful presence in the United States without requiring them to leave the country.
 If you are the spouse of an active duty service member, you can apply for military parole in place.
 Doing so can potentially save you around $4,000 in filing fees.
+Doing so allows you to bypass the provisional unlawful presence waiver process and avoid the necessity of departing the United States for consular processing.
 Additionally, it means you won’t need an unlawful presence waiver, streamlining the process and making this go more quickly.

 The right immigration solution can help you avoid removal proceedings and jump-start the process of adjusting your status to remain in the United States long-term.